dwightjack/vue-types/packages/docs/guide/validators.md

 </CodeExample>

 ::: ts
-You can constrain the shape with a type argument:
+You can constrain the shape using a type argument:

 <CodeExample>